All Products

 bucket

-The name of the Object Storage Service (OSS) bucket, which is globally unique in OSS.
+The name of the OSS bucket.
+The name must be globally unique in OSS.
 For more information, see Bucket naming conventions.

 url

-The URL that is used to access an object in the bucket.
-For more information, see Obtain the URLs of multiple objects.
+The URL used to access the object in the bucket.
+For more information, see Obtain the URLs of one or more objects.

 akId

-The AccessKey ID and AccessKey secret that are used to access the OSS bucket.
-We recommend that you access the OSS bucket as a Resource Access Management (RAM) user.
+The AccessKey ID and AccessKey Secret for accessing OSS.
+We recommend accessing OSS as a RAM user.
 For more information, see Create an AccessKey pair.

 akSecret